unisimplex/Mpec_Lab/Lab1/readme.txt

 ● Use of header files.

 Programs:
-1. WAP in C to calculate Simple interest. (saved as lab1p1.c) ✅
+1. WAP in C to calculate Simple interest.                                     (saved as lab1_p1.c) ✅
-2. WAP in C to calculate the percentage of student marks for five subjects.(saved as lab1p2.c) ✅
+2. WAP in C to calculate the percentage of student marks for five subjects.   (saved as lab1_p2.c) ✅
-3. WAP in C to convert temperature in Celsius to Fahrenheit. { formula C=(F-32)x5/9 }(saved as lab1p3.c) ✅
+3. WAP in C to convert temperature in Celsius to Fahrenheit.                  (saved as lab1_p3.c) ✅ { formula C=(F-32)x5/9 }
-4. WAP in C to calculate the area of the triangle.(saved as lab1p4.c) ✅
+4. WAP in C to calculate the area of the triangle.                            (saved as lab1_p4.c) ✅
-5. WAP in C to find the roots of a quadratic equation.(saved as lab1p5.c) ✅
+5. WAP in C to find the roots of a quadratic equation.                        (saved as lab1_p5.c) ✅